nefarius/docs.nefarius.at/docs/projects/Vicius/Product-Detection.md

 Evaluates a custom [inja expression](Inja-Templates.md) to determine the state.

-Returning `true` when the product is considered outdated, return `false` otherwise.
+Returning `true` indicates the product is considered outdated, return `false` otherwise.

 Field | Description | Mandatory
 ---|---|---